judgej/jquery-maxsubmit/README.md

 initialisation, and will return 1000 by default on most PHP servers.

 A simnple demo (index.php in this project) is running here: [http://www.acadweb.co.uk/maxsubmit/]

+The jQuery plugin and the PHP function are the two building blocks.
+I intend to wrap them into a simple WordPress plugin next.
+Just install it along with your WooCommerce plugin, and it will stop you breaking your products with dozens of variations.
+Christmas may get in the way first ;-)